-If, when a free kick is taken by the defending team from inside its own penalty area, the ball is not kicked directly out of the penalty area:

-- the kick is retaken once if the goal keeper managed to reach the ball within the time frame.
-Otherwise, the ball is in play again. - 590 If a free kick was awarded to team A and any player of team A touches the ball before the referee announced the execution of the free kick: - The ball is in play. - The player touching the ball received a warning.
+If a free kick was awarded to team A and any player of team A touches the ball before the referee announced the execution of the free kick:

+• The ball is in play.

+• The player touching the ball received a warning.
 For the second warning, the player received a yellow card.
-For the fourth warning, the player receives a second yellow card. - 595 If a free kick was awarded to team A and any player of team B touches the ball before the referee announced the execution of the free kick: - The free kick is retaken. - The player touching the ball received a warning.
+For the fourth warning, the player receives a second yellow card.

+If a free kick was awarded to team A and any player of team B touches the ball before the referee announced the execution of the free kick:

+- The free kick is retaken. - The player touching the ball received a warning.
 For the second warning, the player received a yellow card.
 For the fourth warning, the player receives a second yellow card.

-600 Law 14 - The Penalty Kick
+Law 14 - The Penalty Kick